Stochastic Sign Descent Methods: New Algorithms and Better Theory: Contributions

+$\bullet$ {\bf Limitation under heterogeneous local objectives.} We describe a fundamental scaling obstacle that prevents sign-based aggregation from guaranteeing convergence for arbitrary heterogeneous settings.

-$\bullet$ {\bf New sign-based method for distributed training.} We describe a fundamental obstacle in distributed environment, which prevents signSGD to converge.
-To resolve the issue, we propose a new sign-based method--{\em Stochastic Sign Descent with Momentum (SSDM)}; see Algorithm \ref{alg:ssdm}.
+$\bullet$ {\bf New sign-based method for homogeneous case.} To improve the convergence theory in the homogeneous setting, we propose a new distributed sign-based method--{\em Stochastic Sign Descent with Momentum (SSDM)}; see Algorithm \ref{alg:ssdm}.

 $\bullet$ {\bf Key novelty.} The key novelty in our SSDM method is the notion of {\em stochastic sign} operator $\widetilde{\sign}:\R^d\to\R^d$ defined as follows: